What we know about the shooter who killed 2 and wounded 17 in Minneapolis

 Officials identified the shooter as Robin Westman, 23, and said Westman was found dead in the parking lot from what they believe was a self-inflicted gunshot.
 Minneapolis Police Chief Brian O’Hara said authorities were searching a vehicle in the parking lot believed to be the shooter's and three associated residences in the area.
 They also were scouring content that Westman allegedly scheduled to be released on YouTube and has since been removed from the platform.

-The FBI is investigating this shooting as an act of domestic terrorism and hate crime targeting Catholics, officials said.
+The FBI is investigating Wednesday's shooting as an act of domestic terrorism and hate crime targeting Catholics, officials said.

 What authorities said